szilvajuhos/szilvajuhos.github.io/_drafts/useful_bash.md

 When starting from raw FASTQ, Sarek expects all input files to be GZ compressed.

 #### Running NA12878 germline [^](#Useful-bash-and-other-tricks)
-The well-knows NA12878 test set from the _Genome in a Bottle (GiaB)_ project is at /data2/NA12878/fastq/ftp-trace.ncbi.nlm.nih.gov/giab/ftp/data/NA12878/NIST_NA12878_HG001_HiSeq_300x/ on munin.
+The well-known NA12878 test set from the [Genome in a Bottle (GiaB)](https://www.nist.gov/programs-projects/genome-bottle) project is at /data2/NA12878/fastq/ftp-trace.ncbi.nlm.nih.gov/giab/ftp/data/NA12878/NIST_NA12878_HG001_HiSeq_300x/ on munin.
 To run a germline mapping one can start (note I am using `--sentieon` on munin to speed up things):
 ```
 $ cd /data2/tutorial
 $ nextflow run nf-core/sarek -r 2.6.1 -profile munin --input \